archivesunleashed/archivesunleashed.org/content/events/index.md

 weight: 40
 ---

-{{< warning title="Event Cancelled" >}}
+{{< warning title="Event Moved Online" >}}
-Due to the rapidly-evolving COVID-19 pandemic situation, we have decided to cancel the Archives Unleashed datathon which was to be held at Columbia University, March 26-27, 2019.
-Rest assured that this decision was not taken lightly and was made with the best interests of our attendees in mind.
-All attendees should have received an e-mail with next steps as we are exploring moving this event online.
+Due to the rapidly-evolving COVID-19 pandemic situation, we have decided to hold our March 26-27 Archives Unleashed event as an online-only event.
+Our thanks again to our attendees for their patience and help as we navigate this shift.
 {{< /warning >}}

 ## Upcoming Events